 She’s been through so much treatment to get well again but her battle with cancer is far from over.
 High-risk neuroblastoma returns in almost 50% of children and when it does, the chances of long-term survival drop to less than 10%.

-Maya’s family are desperate for her to access a clinical trial in New York that could help keep her cancer away and have been urgently appealing for your help to raise the £243,000 needed for her to do so.
+Maya’s family have been fundraising with Solving Kids’ Cancer to access a clinical trial in New York that could help keep her cancer away.
 Unfortunately, time has not been on Maya’s side.
-Treatment is required to begin within six months of finishing immunotherapy and 45 days of scans, which for Maya is 25th February 2019, and the family are still some way short of their target.
+Treatment was required to begin within six months of finishing immunotherapy and 45 days of scans, which for Maya was 25th February 2019, and the family were still some way short of their target.

-Due to the urgency of the situation, our Board of Trustees has taken the decision to set aside reserve funds to cover the shortfall needed to get Maya to New York to begin the first part of her treatment.
-In total the clinical trial consists of 5 trips to New York over the course of a year for treatment, plus a series of 8 assessment scans that continue for another year.
-If we don’t act now, Maya will lose the opportunity to access this trial.
-Whilst we know that Maya is currently free of disease, we also know that a child’s best chance of beating neuroblastoma is when they are fighting it for the first time.
+Due to the urgency of the situation, the Charity took the decision to set aside reserve funds to cover the shortfall needed for Maya to begin treatment.
+In total the clinical trial consists of five trips to New York over the course of a year for treatment, plus a series of eight assessment scans that continue for another year.

-We are encouraged by the many fundraising events planned for Maya’s campaign in the coming months and the commitment of all involved to continue to urgently fundraise for her treatment, so Maya can go on to successfully complete her potentially life-saving treatment.
-It’s also vital to replenish our reserves to allow us to be there for the next child who needs our help.
-Unfortunately, our resources are limited, but we will always do whatever we can to help every child and family who find themselves in a similar situation.
+We continue to be encouraged by the fundraising activity for Maya’s campaign and the commitment of all involved to continue to urgently fundraise, to help enable Maya to complete the treatment and to replenish our reserves to allow us to be there for the next child who needs our help.
+Unfortunately, our resources are limited, but we will always do whatever we can to help every child and family who find themselves in a challenging situation.

 Thank you to everyone that’s supported and continues to support Maya’s campaign.